 In fact, if a company is looking to start automating portions of its testing process, the best way to start would be taking a manual script and recreating the steps one by one.
 With an effective tool and someone that knows how to use it, this will not be a problem.
 Most automation software involves little to no knowledge of actual coding to use, though it does not hurt to have someone with at least a rudimentary understanding of coding.

 Some manual scripts will be easier to automate than others.
-A simple test to make sure pages of a website are loading and all the input fields and buttons are working will be easy.
+A simple test to make sure pages of a website are loading and all the input fields and buttons are working will be easy to create.
 Some tests may require additional validations.
 For example, an online store might want to test their checkout process to make sure totals are being calculated correctly.
 This will require the automation engineer to make variables to store the correct values, so a basic knowledge of coding will be needed.

 Creating Object-Oriented Automated Scripts